Azure/bicep-registry-modules/avm/res/document-db/database-account/README.md

 ### Parameter: `locations.isZoneRedundant`

-Default to true.
+Default to false.
 Flag to indicate whether or not this region is an AvailabilityZone region.

 - Required: No
 - Type: bool